IliaZenkov/TravisCI_pytest_tox_project/README.md

  As an example, I would upload the find_substrings package to PyPI and then be able to install it by running ```pip install find_substrings``` which should install all python modules in ```./src``` and their dependencies as configured in ```setup.py```

-Alternatively, a ```requirements.txt``` file is included so users can manually install dependencies using ```pip install -r requirements.txt``` - or with a one-click solution try running a shell script command such as  ```virtualenv .env && source .env/bin/activate && pip install -r requirements.txt```
+Alternatively, a ```requirements.txt``` file is included so users can manually install dependencies using ```pip install -r requirements.txt```

+For a one-click solution not relying on pip, users can try running a shell script command such as  ```virtualenv .env && source .env/bin/activate && pip install -r requirements.txt```